 Students are encouraged to contact their roommate prior to moving in to determine what items can be shared to make the best use of available space.
 A list of recommended items and prohibited items can be found on the Residence Life "What to Bring" webpage.

 Don’t forget to check the MyTLU portal.
 After logging into MyTLU, go to the First Year Student portal page to meet the Peer Mentors.
-The portal is a great place to get more information and post questions.
+The portal is a great place to get more information and post questions or click here to visit the Bulldog Orientation webpage.

 This question will no doubt come up in your house this summer.
 While not required, the majority of students living on campus do bring their own computers.
 TLU does offer several computer labs on campus for students to use including in the Alumni Student Center (ASC) which are available 24 hours a day, 7 days a week.
 You will use the internet and intranet extensively to complete coursework, homework and email.
 TLU faculty will relay class information to students using their TLU email account and other online tools.
 A dedicated wired network connection is provided for each student living on campus along with wireless network access being available in most of the residence hall rooms and in all of the academic buildings on campus, including the ASC.
 Because wireless connections in residence hall rooms may not always be consistent, students should plan to use the wired ethernet connection as their primary internet connection.
 All computers on TLU’s network must have an active and up-to-date anti-virus software package running on them to be able to connect.
 While the TLU Information Technology department will be happy to assist students in getting connected to the campus network, it is the student’s responsibility for maintaining his/her own computer including virus/spyware removal and the reinstallation/repair of the operating software or other software.
 Other wireless-only network devices such as tablets, smart-phones, and e-readers can be connected to the TLU network provided they are configured to use WPA2-Enterprise security.
 Some wireless devices do not offer this level of security and as such will not be able to use the TLU wireless network.
 Game consoles are allowed to be networked for the most part but only by wired ETHERNET connections as their wireless options typically do not allow for the WPA2-Enterprise security protocol.
 All the information you will need will be available on the MyTLU portal under the “IT” tab.